CodedCraft/CodedCraft/README.md

 - **Boards:** Proficient with Espressif and Nordic boards, exploring the infinite possibilities of the Internet of Things (IoT).
 - **Projects:** From home automation to data telemetry, my IoT ventures showcase the fusion of software magic and hardware wonders.

+## 🚀 Projects
+### ***HHKBxPlanck*** - A Custom Handwired Keyboard running ZMK:
+Handwired with a mix between the Planck and HHKB, featuring 41 keys for a unique and efficient typing experience.
+### ***LuminaDesk*** - A Monitor Lamp: Similar to the BenQ ScreenBar Halo
+A with a remote dial for convenient control, providing optimal lighting for productivity.
+### ***Pocato*** - A Productivity Suite: A personalized productivity suite
+Designed to enhance workflow efficiency and organization.

 ## 💻 Tech Stack
 - **Languages:** Rust 🦀, C, Python 🐍
 - **Tools:** Neovim ✨, Arch Linux 🐧, Git, Docker 🐳